-The benefits of Sitefinty .net core renderer
+The benefits of Sitefinity .NET Core renderer

-What is .net core?
+What is .NET Core?

-ASP.NET Core is a new version of the ASP.NET Framework which is now free, open source and cross platform, it is a modernisation of the ASP.NET framework with a heavy emphasis on performance.
+ASP.NET Core is a new version of the ASP.NET Framework, which is now free, open source, and cross-platform.
+It is a modernisation of the ASP.NET framework with a heavy emphasis on performance.

-What is the Sitefinity .net core renderer?
+What is the Sitefinity .NET Core renderer?

 What are the benefits of a 3 Tier architecture?